Transport for Wales Rail: Class 230 D-Train

 Five D-Train diesel-battery electric multiple units were built in England from former London Underground D78 Stock aluminium bodyshells by start-up rolling stock manufacturer Vivarail between 2019 and 2020.
 Originally expected to enter service from May 2022, they began operations on the Borderlands line at the beginning of April 2023.

 Class 756/231 FLIRT and Class 398 Citylink

-A total of 35 Stadler FLIRT units have been ordered (consisting of 24 tri-modes – 7 three-car & 17 four-car units – and 11 diesel-electrics), along with 36 tram-trains.
+A total of 35 Stadler FLIRT units have been ordered (consisting of 24 tri-modes – 7 three-car and 17 four-car units – and 11 diesel-electrics), along with 36 tram-trains.
 These units will be manufactured at Stadler's factory in Szolnok, Hungary, and assembled at their plant in Bussnang, Switzerland.
-The Class 398 tram-trains are particularly unusual, being able to operate on both heavy rail and at street-level; accordingly, each three car unit features level boarding and has a maximum passenger capacity of 256.
+The Class 398 tram-trains are particularly unusual, being able to operate on both heavy rail and at street-level; accordingly, each three-car unit features level boarding and has a maximum passenger capacity of 256.
 In March 2023, the first of these tram-trains was delivered; testing commenced nine months later.
-In November 2024, the first of the tri-mode trains entered service on the Merthyr Tydfil and Aberdare lines.
+In November 2024, the first of the Class 756 tri-mode trains entered service on the Merthyr Tydfil and Aberdare lines.
+The first of the Class 398 tram-trains entered service on 23 June 2026.